ncatlab/nlab-content/pages/1/3/4/0/431/content.md

 * the [[axiom of choice]] and
 * the principle of [[excluded middle]].

 Thus, constructivists (including many still active today) reject proofs that make use of either of these.
-(In fact, it was realized in 1975 by Diaconescu that the axiom of choice implies the principle of excluded middle.)
+(In fact, it was realized in 1975 by Diaconescu that the axiom of choice implies the principle of excluded middle.
+Excluded middle is precisely the "finitely indexed" axiom of choice; see [[excluded middle]] for a proof.)

-+--{.query}

-_Mike_: can you make that last statement ("excluded middle is the 'finitely-indexed axiom of choice'") precise?

-_Toby_: I\'ll do so on [[excluded middle]].

-=--

 There are, however, differences among constructivists as well.